formal-land/coq-of-ocaml/README.md

   | Node tree1 tree2 => Z.add (sum tree1) (sum tree2)
   end.
 ```
 You can now write proofs by induction over the `sum` function using Coq.
 To see how you can write proofs, you can simply look at the [Coq documentation](https://coq.inria.fr/documentation).
 Learning to write proofs is like learning a new programming paradigm.
-It can take time, but be worthwhile!
+It can take time, but it can be worthwhile!
 Here is an example of proof:
 ```coq
 (** Definition of a tree with only positive integers *) Inductive positive : tree int -> Prop :=